 Living Coast Discovery Center

-Teen volunteers (ages 16 & up) are needed year round to help with summer camps & birthday parties, to greet visitors as they arrive and to teach them about birds & animals at the center.
+Teen volunteers (ages 16 & up) are needed year round to help with seasonal camps, birthday parties, outreach programs, to greet visitors and to teach them about native wildlife at the center.
 A minimum number of volunteer hours are required depending on the position.
-For more information, contact the volunteer coordinator at firstname.lastname@example.org or 619-409-5905.
+For information, contact the volunteer coordinator at 619-409-5905 or apply online at www.thelivingcoast.org/get-involved/volunteer.

 Outpost Summer Camps